Kane Brown (album)

-Kane Brown is the debut studio album by the American country music singer of the same name.
+Kane Brown is the debut studio album by American country music singer Kane Brown.
 The album was released on December 2, 2016, through RCA Records Nashville.
 Singles released from the album are "Thunder in the Rain" and "What Ifs".
 An expanded deluxe edition of the album was released October 6, 2017 featuring four new tracks.
 The album and songs from the album reached number one simultaneously on all five main Billboard country charts, a first for any artist.
-"Heaven" was released as the album's first from the re-release, fourth overall.
+"Heaven" was released as the album's first single from the re-release, and third single overall.

 Background

 Brown co-wrote seven of the eleven tracks in the album.
 According to Brown, the album is "pretty much autobiography", with songs that detailed his childhood and the hard time he had growing up, "from bullying to being broke to child abuse".
 For example, "Learning" describes the abuse he suffered at the hands of his stepfather, and the discrimination he faced because of the color of his skin.
 He collaborated with Lauren Alaina, a friend from high school who had encouraged Brown to sing, on "What Ifs".

 The album also features tracks co-written by Chris Young and Florida Georgia Line's Tyler Hubbard and Brian Kelley.
 The album was produced largely by Dann Huff.
 Huff originally only intended to produce two tracks for the album, but decided to become more involved after hearing the track "Learning".